Republic of Korea (South Korea)

 Australia-ROK high-level contact is substantial, with regular meetings and contact between leaders and senior ministers.
 Below is a summary of recent high-level visits.

 - From 12-15 December 2021, President Moon Jae-in travelled to Australia on a state visit.
-Prime Minister Morrison met with President Moon both one-on-one and in a Joint Ministerial meeting including the then-Minister for Trade, Tourism and Investment the Hon Dan Tehan MP, the Minister for Defence the Hon Peter Dutton MP, in Canberra and the Minister for Industry, Energy and Emissions Reduction the Hon Angus Taylor MP.
+Former Prime Minister Morrison met with President Moon both one-on-one and in a Joint Ministerial meeting including the then Minister for Trade, Tourism and Investment the Hon Dan Tehan MP, the then Minister for Defence the Hon Peter Dutton MP, in Canberra and the Minister for Industry, Energy and Emissions Reduction the Hon Angus Taylor MP.

-- In September 2021, then-Foreign Minister Marise Payne and Defence Minister Peter Dutton participated in the fifth 2+2 Foreign and Defence Ministers' meeting in Seoul.
+- In September 2021, then Foreign Minister Marise Payne and then Defence Minister Peter Dutton participated in the fifth 2+2 Foreign and Defence Ministers' meeting in Seoul.

-- In December 2019, then-Foreign Minister Marise Payne and Defence Minister Linda Reynolds hosted ROK then-Foreign Minister Kang Kyung-wha and then-Defense Minister Jeong Kyeong-doo for the fourth 2+2 meeting in Sydney.
+- In December 2019, then Foreign Minister Marise Payne and then Defence Minister Linda Reynolds hosted ROK then Foreign Minister Kang Kyung-wha and then Defense Minister Jeong Kyeong-doo for the fourth 2+2 meeting in Sydney.